AJenbo/DiabloGrooboAnalysis/readme.md

 The second frame from the run shows the character’s right leg in front of their left.
 The frame that should be present showing the character’s right leg behind their left leg is missing.
 The game runs at 20 fps which means a single missing frame represents 30 ms of missing gameplay.
 Some frames appear to have been omitted or duplicated during the encoding process, complicating analysis.

 More significantly, gameplay is entirely missing at other points in the run.
-At 2:58, the red portal is already visible when entering level 15, indicating roughly 5 frames of missing gameplay:
+At 2:58, the red portal is already visible when entering dlvl 15, indicating roughly 5 frames of missing gameplay:

 ![](Attachments/dlvl15RedPortalMissingFrames.png)
 _Figure 21 - Red portal visible in lower-left_